Hemanth-9087/1nf1n1ty-recruitment/README.md

 **Repository Details:**
 - **Folder:** `Bandit-Games`
 - **Contents:**
-  - Write-ups for all 34 levels (`level0.md` to `level34.md`), detailing the approach, commands used, and explanations for each solution.
+  - Write-ups for all 34 levels, detailing the approach, commands used, and explanations for each solution.
   - Scripts and command logs where applicable.

 ### Task 2: PWN College Modules